DawidPludowski/Warsztaty-badawcze-2-2026/kb/03_cavs.md

 ### SAS (Sparse Activation Steering)

-#### **Introduction & Motivation:**
+#### **Introduction & Motivation**
-While Large Language Models (LLMs) generate fluent text, precise behavioral control—such as modulating hallucinations—remains difficult due to the lack of flexibility and interpretability in traditional alignment methods like RLHF (Reinforcement Learning from Human Feedback). *Activation steering* offers a runtime alternative, yet conventional dense methods are hindered by **superposition** (it is a phenomenon where neural networks compress more concepts than they have available dimensions, causing multiple unrelated features to become "entangled" within the same neurons and making it impossible to precisely isolate or control a single behavior without unintentionally affecting others.).
-One way to solve adress this problem is **Sparse Activation Steering (SAS)** framework.
-By utilizing Sparse Autoencoders (SAEs), SAS decomposes dense activations into a structured dictionary of disentangled, monosemantic features, enabling highly precise, modular, and interpretable interventions.
-Our key contributions include a novel steering framework for reinforcing or suppressing specific behaviors, empirical evidence that scaling SAE dictionary sizes enhances feature clarity, and a demonstration of feature compositionality for simultaneous multi-behavior control.
+While Large Language Models (LLMs) generate fluent text, precise behavioral control—such as modulating hallucinations—remains difficult due to the limited flexibility and interpretability of traditional alignment methods like RLHF (Reinforcement Learning from Human Feedback). *Activation steering* offers a runtime alternative, yet conventional dense methods are hindered by **superposition** (a phenomenon where neural networks compress more concepts than they have available dimensions, causing unrelated features to become entangled within the same neurons).

+**Sparse Activation Steering (SAS)** addresses this issue by using Sparse Autoencoders (SAEs) to decompose dense activations into a structured dictionary of disentangled, monosemantic features, enabling precise and interpretable interventions.

 **How SAS Vector Generation Works (6-Step Process):**
 1. **Contrastive Pairs:** Construct a pair of prompts where one completion shows the desired behavior (positive) and the other its exact opposite (negative).